 We are pleased to introduce ourselves, Doug and Linda Bice.
-We will be leading the Driving Down Under escorted tour in October.

 Linda was born in Helensville and Doug born in Kawakawa, in the far north, and moved to Helensville when he was 11.
 We were both educated at Kaipara College Helensville as were our Kiwi colleagues.
 Upon leaving school we both moved to Auckland where Doug commenced a Plumbing apprenticeship, a job he enjoyed and remained employed with the same employer for seven years.
 Linda trained as a primary school teacher and taught until leaving New Zealand.